yuanying/nise_bosh/README.md

 ### '-p': Install specific packages

 Nise-BOSH installs the given packages, not a job.
-When this option is choosen, the file path for the deploy manifest file must be ommited.
+When this option is chosen, the file path for the deploy manifest file must be omitted.

 Example:

     sudo env PATH=$PATH bundle exec ./bin/nise-bosh -p ~/cf-release_interim dea_jvm dea_ruby

-### '--no-dependency': Install no dependeny packages
+### '--no-dependency': Install no dependency packages

 Nise-BOSH does not install dependency packages.
 This option must be used with '-c' option.